+It is a place shrouded in myth, and none alive can truly say what the tower is, or who or what resides within its highest reaches.
 Yet there are some answers, though few, as to what the Wheelhouse holds inside.
 Within its deepest levels exists the Dreaming Pool.
 It is a vast body of water, lit from within by tiny spheres of light that float and bob in the still water like jellyfish.
-The chamber housing the pool is immense, illuminated only by the small pinpoints of light in the water, and stalking the rim is the Fisherman.
-It is he who captures the light and sends it along its way to the Cradle Sanctuaries where that energy is used to infuse the bandiar with life.
+The chamber housing the pool is immense, illuminated only by the small pinpoints of light in the water.
+Stalking the rim is the Fisherman.
+It is he who captures the light and sends it along its way to the Cradle Sanctuaries of the Twelve Towns where that energy is used to infuse the bandiar with life.
 A hooded apparition that carries a long, netted pole, the Fisherman’s origins and identity are as mysterious as the tower in which he dwells.

-Empowered by one such relic are the Branded, those who serve the Wheelhouse as regulators of forbidden magic in the Remains.
+Empowered by one such relic are the branded, those who serve the Wheelhouse as regulators of forbidden magic in the Remains.
 Upon their face is a rune-marking that grants them the ability to drain arcane power from a given source.
 They are sent out to the drifts when enchanted items are found by those living in the Remains, or on rare occasions, when magic is irresponsibly wielded by the bandiar.
 They, like the Wheelhouse itself, are an unforgiving lot willing to make the necessary sacrifices for the needs of the many.

 There are others, too, that dwell within the tower, though their natures and identities remain hidden even from others who have spent time within the walls.
 What is not a mystery is the fact that out of all that has survived the so-called end of the world, the Wheelhouse stands as a seemingly omnipotent lynchpin to a fraying existence.
-Likely its existence has penetrated all realities, conjoining them in the shattered remnants of what was once the mythical Dreamscape.
-It is here, amongst the drifting wreckage of all that ever was, and all that was ever dreamed, that the Wheelhouse draws its power.
+Likely its presence has penetrated all realities, conjoining them in the shattered remnants of what was once the mythical Dreamscape.
+It is here, among the drifting wreckage of all that ever was, and all that was ever dreamed, that the Wheelhouse draws its power.

 Yet its power is slowly fading.
-Its ability to hold the world together has taken a dire toll upon the tower, and as conflict and rebellion grow in the Out World, the magic of the Wheelhouse decays.
+The necessary energy required to hold the world together has taken a dire toll upon the tower, and as conflict and rebellion grow in the Out World, the magic of the Wheelhouse decays.
 Recovered artifacts and reclaimed magic help to fuel the Wheelhouse, but already the strain can be seen as more of the Twelve Towns fall and the Sanctuaries are abandoned.
 In these locations no more bandiar can be created to bring order to the chaos, and the consequences are apparent not only in the Out-Towns, but in the drift itself.
 The Twelve Town of Teel, for example, was betrayed and the Sanctuary broken.
 When this occurred, the entire drift suffered a quake so powerful that the line of energy extending from the Wheelhouse buckled and the drift fell to such a degree that buildings faltered, towns were destroyed, and those living closest to the Upfall rim tumbled off into the abyss.
 The Twelve Towns are both empowered by the Wheelhouse and in turn provide power back to the tower.
 The more that fall to corruption, rebellion, or ruin, the weaker the Wheelhouse becomes.

 It is a fine line that separates the remaining fragments of the world from true oblivion.
-The Wheelhouse employs its resources—the bandiar, the Sooths, the Muses, and the Branded—in a grim and unforgiving setting where death is not only a possibility, but often an expectation.
-Sacrifices must be made if the world is continue.
+The Wheelhouse employs its resources—the bandiar, the sooths, the muses, and the branded—in a grim and unforgiving setting where death is not only a possibility, but often an expectation.
+Sacrifices must be made if the world is to continue.
 Whatever entity rules the tower knows this all too well.